-20.5 MEANING OF SMALL BUSINESS
+8.5 MEANING OF SMALL BUSINESS

-When somebody questions you, 'what is a small business?', you would probably answer that a business which is:
+When somebody asks you, 'what is a small business', you would say that a business which is:

 - small in size,

 - requires low capital investment,

 - employs small number of workers,

-- volume or value of output is low, may be termed as small business.
+- volume or value of output is low, may be called as small business.

 Yes!
-You are absolutely right.
-The size, capital investment, number of employees, volume of output as well as value of output are the most common parameters of measuring a business enterprise.
+You are right.
+The size, capital investment, number of employees, volume of output as well as value of output etc. are the general parameters of measuring a business enterprise.

 We may define a small business as a business which is actively managed by its owners, operating within the local area and relatively small in size.
 However, the Government of India has considered the fixed capital investment in plant and machinery as the only criteria to define a small industrial unit in our country.
-Up to the year 1958, an industrial unit in which fixed capital investment was less than Rs.
-5 lakh and employing up to 50 workers if using power, and up to 100 workers if not using power was considered as a small business.
+Upto the year 1958, an industrial unit in which fixed capital investment was less than Rs.
+5 lakh and employing workers of upto 50 if using power, and upto 100 if not using power was considered as a small business.
 This limit has been changed by the government from time to time.
+In the year 1960, the employment criterion was dropped.
+As per the latest changes with effect from 21 December 1999 the investment limit in plant and machinery of small scale sector has been raised upto Rs.10 million (one crore).
+The plants and machinery may be held on ownership basis, on lease or on hire purchase.
+The limit of rupees one crore is subject to the condition that the unit is not owned, controlled or subsidiary of any other industrial undertaking.